 NB: Friday is a sacred day of the week for Muslims reserved for a prayer called Salat Al Jomoaa (Friday Prayer).

 In this article, we will see many different traditional handmade Moroccan clothes.
 All clothes shown below, exist in different colors and styles…

-Moroccan Traditional Clothes for Woman
+Moroccan Traditional Clothes for Women

-DJELLABA for Woman
+DJELLABA for Women

 Djellaba is a traditional handmade dress for both men and women. it is a long loose Moroccan dress with a hood, long sleeves and you will find it in many different styles and colors.

-The Caftan (in Arabic قفطان) is among the preferred handmade dress for a Moroccan woman in happy events like the engagement party, marriage, Eid AL Fitr (End of Ramadan Celebration), Eid Al Adha,…etc. It is a lightweight dress made from light fabrics with different styles and colors.
+The Caftan (in Arabic قفطان) is among the preferred handmade dress for a Moroccan women in happy events like the engagement party, marriage, Eid AL Fitr (End of Ramadan Celebration), Eid Al Adha,…etc. It is a lightweight dress made from light fabrics with different styles and colors.